Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \section{Application}

-We demonstrate how to employ the proposed parallel LBGM to analyze real-world data in this section.
+In this section, we demonstrate how to employ the proposed parallel LBGM to analyze real-world data.
 This application section includes two examples.
 In the first example, we illustrate the recommended steps to construct the proposed model in practice.
 In the second example, we demonstrate how to apply the proposed model to analyze joint longitudinal processes with a more complicated data structure where two repeated outcomes have different time frames.
-We randomly extracted $400$ students from the Early Childhood Longitudinal Study Kindergarten Cohort: 2010-2011 (ECLS-K: 2011) with complete records of repeated reading and mathematics item response theory (IRT) scaled scores and age-in-month at each wave\footnote{The total sample size of ECLS-K: 2011 is $n=18174$.
+We randomly selected $400$ students from the Early Childhood Longitudinal Study Kindergarten Cohort of 2010-2011 (ECLS-K: 2011), all of whom had complete records of repeated reading and mathematics scores based on Item Response Theory (IRT), as well as their age in months at each wave\footnote{The total sample size of ECLS-K: 2011 is $n=18174$.
 The number of rows after removing records with missing values (i.e., entries with any of NaN/-9/-8/-7/-1) is $n=2290$.}.

-ECLS-K: 2011 is a national longitudinal study of US children registered in around $900$ kindergarten programs beginning at $2010$-$2011$ school year.
-In ECLS-K: 2011, children's reading ability and mathematics ability were assessed in nine waves: fall and spring of kindergarten ($2010$-$2011$), first ($2011$-$2012$) and second ($2012$-$2013$) grade, respectively, as well as spring of $3^{rd}$ ($2014$), $4^{th}$ ($2015$) and $5^{th}$ ($2016$) grade, respectively.
-Only about $30\%$ students were evaluated in the fall of $2011$ and $2012$ \citep{Le2011ECLS}.
+ECLS-K: 2011 is a national longitudinal study of US children registered in around $900$ kindergarten programs beginning in $2010$-$2011$ school year.
+In ECLS-K: 2011, children's reading ability and mathematics ability were assessed in nine waves: fall and spring of kindergarten ($2010$-$2011$), first ($2011$-$2012$) and second ($2012$-$2013$) grade, respectively, as well as spring of the $3^{rd}$ ($2014$), $4^{th}$ ($2015$) and $5^{th}$ ($2016$) grade, respectively.
+Only about $30\%$ of students were assessed in the fall semesters of 2011 and 2012. \citep{Le2011ECLS}.
 In the first example, we used all nine waves of reading and mathematics IRT scores to demonstrate how to apply the proposed model.
 In the second example, we utilized all nine waves of reading IRT scores but only the mathematics scores obtained in spring semesters to mimic one possible complex time structure in practice.
 Note that the initial status and the number of measurement occasions of the two abilities are different in the second example.
-Additionally, we employed children's age (in months) rather than their grade-in-school to have individual measurement occasions.
-In the extracted sample, $50.5\%$ and $49.5\%$ of students were boys and girls.
-The subsample was represented by $41.50\%$ White, $7.25\%$ Black, $37.00\%$ Latinx, $8.25\%$ Asian, and $5.25\%$ others.
+Additionally, we employed children's age in months rather than their grade-in-school to have individual measurement occasions.
+The subsample included $41.50\%$ White, $7.25\%$ Black, $37.00\%$ Latinx, $8.25\%$ Asian, and $6.00\%$ of other ethnicity.